libbpf/blazesym/README.md

 # BlazeSym

-BlazeSym is a library to symbolize addresses to get symbol names, file names of source files, and line numbers.
-It can translate a stack trace to function names and their locations in the source code.
+BlazeSym is a library that symbolizes addresses where symbol names, source file names, and line numbers can be acquired.
+It can translate stack traces to function names and their locations in the source code.

  - <https://github.com/ThinkerYzu1/blazesym>

 ## Build

-You should install a Rust environment to build BlazeSym.
+To build BlazeSym, you must install a Rust environment.

-Once you have installed Rust, you also need the source code of BlazeSym.
+Once successfully installed, you must obtain BlazeSym's source code.

  - `git clone https://github.com/ThinkerYzu1/blazesym.git`

-Now, you should go to the root directory of the BlazeSym source code to build BlazeSym.
+Next, you would need to go to the root directory of the BlazeSym source code to build BlazeSym.

  - cargo build